Beanie Babies Value and History

 The Original Nine Beanie Babies

-The original nine collectible Beanie Babies were introduced at an American toy show in late 1993 and others were released in 1994.
+The original nine collectible Beanie Babies are some of the most valuable Beanie Babies and were introduced at an American toy show in late 1993 and others were released in 1994.
 For collectors, these small scale stuffed animals were expected to be the holy grail of 1990s-2000s era toy collecting boom.
 The original nine Beanie Babies toys had cute names, attractive colors, cozy materials, and good back stories.

 The original nine Beanie Babies which are still desirable today are Patti the platypus, Spot the dog, Squealer the pig, Brownie (later called Cubbie) the bear, Chocolate the moose, Pinchers the lobster, Splash the killer whale, Legs the frog, and Flash the dolphin.
 To remain in the ever-popular limited edition collecting realm, Ty Inc. offered only 50 official Beanie Babies to be sold in one calendar year.

 Certain Beanie Babies were special to collectors including the original nine stuffed toys.
 The genius of the marketing of Beanie Babies was the most Beanie Babies were only sold to small specialty shops and not available in big retail toy stores.
 This made the toys even more alluring to kids and ultimately, to collectors.
 Today, Beanie Babies do not have the collectible value that they had in the late 1990s when it was widely believed that all of the Beanie Babies would be unavailable once January 1, 2000 arrived.
-This was not the case.
+This was not the case, but you can review a list valuable Beanie Babies based on what people really pay.
+Non-experts often have problems determining the current market for Beanie Babies.
+My 3 Tips to Spot Beanie Babies Value can help value your collection.

 Originally costing less than $5 each, Beanie Babies had cutesy names, birthdays, biographies, and poems that accompanied each one.
 Other collectible toys and dolls like Cabbage Patch kids and Madame Alexander dolls, to name a few, Beanie Babies revealed a background story of the animal that attracted buyers.
 This and other aspects of the Beanie Babies line attracted collectors young and old alike to the brand.